commander-trashdin/macrowriters/README.md

 This is ... not great.
 You're changing the semantics from a function to a macro, making it hard to map/reduce that thing.
 Error signaling is also out of the question since the macro disappears at runtime.
 There are other problems, like the lack of strict evaluation rules, which means you have to implement them yourself using `once-only` and gensyms.

 Common Lisp has a mechanism for this: `compiler-macros`.
 This is what you should use in this scenario.
-You can think of this as section 1.4.
+This is what section 1.4 is for.

-While compiler-macros still require manual evaluation, they at least retain function semantics.
+To be fair, they still force you to do manual evaluation properly, but at least you retain the function semantics.

 ### 3.4 Local Macros